Plutonomicon/plutarch-plutus/docs/GUIDE.md

 `DerivePConstantViaNewtype` also takes in 3 type parameters-
 * The Haskell newtype itself, for which `PConstant` is being implemented for.
 * The Plutarch synonym to the Haskell type.
-* The actual type contained within the newtype.
+* The actual Plutarch type corresponding to the Haskell type contained within the newtype.

+  E.g `ValidatorHash` is a newtype to a `ByteString`, which is synonymous to `PByteString`.
+In the same way, `PValidatorHash` is actually just a newtype to a `PByteString` term.
-During runtime, `ValidatorHash` is actually just a `PByteString`, the same applies for `PValidatorHash`.
+During runtime, `ValidatorHash` is actually just a `ByteString`, the same applies for `PValidatorHash`.
 So we give it the `newtype` treatment with `DerivePConstantViaNewtype`!

 Finally, we have `DerivePConstantViaData` for `Data` values-
 ```hs